amrishparmar/Sammy-for-MyAnimeList/README.md

-# mal_cl_interface
+# MyAnimeList CLI and NL Query Application
-A system for updating and retrieving information from MyAnimeList.net using natural language queries
+An application for updating and retrieving information from MyAnimeList.net using natural language queries